UPDATE: Amazon has dropped the price of the GHD Platinum Plus as part of its Spring Sale.

 The Platinum Plus Styler is such a break away from the design and feel of the Original IV model that if the latter is the only GHD straighteners you’re familiar with, you’ll find the Platinum Plus tricky to get used to – at the start, at least.

 Firstly, its wishbone hinge makes the opening and closing of the straighteners feel smoother and they doesn’t snap open as abruptly as on the Original.
 This is a positive thing, but takes a bit of getting used to!

 READ NEXT: GHD Helios review

-With the Original styler, you could physically feel your hair and head being pulled as you dragged the straighteners through the hair.
+With the Original styler, you could physically feel your hair being pulled as you dragged the straighteners through the hair.
 The plates on the Platinum Plus glide much more smoothly over your tresses.

 The feeling is so different, it can trick you into thinking your hair hasn’t been straightened enough, which causes a tendency to run the Platinum Plus over the same section multiple times.
 It took at least a week of using the Platinum Plus to realise these extra movements were unnecessary.

 Since we tested the Platinum Plus, Dyson has released its Corrale straighteners and this has changed our opinion of the GHD Platinum Plus slightly.
 Where we thought the Plus glided over our hair, this was relative and in comparison to the Original VI.

 The Dyson uses flexing, rather than floating plates, to create smoother heat styling.
 As you reach the ends of a section of hair, these flexing plates release the hair gently.
 You can read more about these flexing plates in our Dyson Corrale review.